-South East London ICB have developed a 'preferred' list of blood glucose and ketone meters, test strips and lancets to be used across South East London (see page 7), based on the NHSE recommended list.
+South East London ICS has developed a 'preferred' list of blood glucose and ketone meters, test strips and lancets to simplify meter choice locally (see page 7).
+The preferred list is based on the NHSE recommended list, all meters on the NHSE recommended list can still be used if required.

 Meters should be selected based on the patient's needs, ability to use and preferences.
 Patient education on use must be provided when supplying the patient with the device by competent clinical staff.
 The preferred meter choices are expected to be suitable for most patients, however it is recognised that some patients may have individual needs and may require an alternative choice.
 If an alternative meter, test strip or lancet is needed, a non-preferred meter may be used however this should still be in line with the NHSE recommended list.

-Very Occasionally, for specific individuals, diabetes specialist teams may initiate an alternative meter that is not on the NHSE recommended list to meet specific needs of a patient.
+Alternative meters: very occasionally, for specific individuals, diabetes specialist teams may initiate an alternative meter that is not on the NHSE recommended list to meet specific needs of a patient.
 An example of this situation may be where a patient has dexterity issues and require an Accu-chek Instant Meter which includes a FASTCLIX lancing device.
 In these specific cases the diabetes specialist team will need to inform the GP of this to support ongoing prescribing of consumables.
 Where a non-preferred meter is used, meter choice should take into consideration the cost of the test strips (which can be found in the Drug Tariff).